 In Dentistry, the chief of service shall be appointed by the Dean of the School of Dental Medicine.
-The person shall be selected from among the department chairs in that school, and shall serve after their appointment to the medical staff of the hospital.
+The person shall be selected from School of Dental Medicine faculty who are members of the medical staff of the hospital.

 2. IN ABSENTIA